Cherry Blossoms and Airplanes: The Best Places to Visit in Narita

 What is "Castle Town Murakami Machiya Doll Tour"?

-[About 3 hours from Tokyo by Shinkansen + Limited Express] Come and see the "Dolls" in Murakami City, Niigata Prefecture!
+[About 3 hours from Tokyo by Shinkansen and Limited Express] Go see the "Dolls" in Murakami City, Niigata Prefecture!

-"Castle Town Murakami Machiya Doll Tour" is a popular spring event in Murakami City, Niigata Prefecture.
-The "dolls" treasured by the people who live in the townspeople's houses are exhibited and open to the public for free in the old townspeople's area where many townspeople's houses (traditional wooden houses and shops in Murakami) remain.
-Not only can you appreciate the precious "dolls," but you can also tour the inside of the townspeople, which are an integral part of daily life, stroll through the alleys of Murakami, which are full of historical atmosphere, and enjoy heartwarming interactions with the local residents.
+"Castle Town Murakami: Machiya Doll Tour" is a popular spring event in Murakami City, Niigata Prefecture.
+Located in the former town of merchants, where many machiya (Murakami's traditional wooden houses and shops) remain, the "dolls" treasured by the people who live in the machiya are exhibited and open to the public free of charge.
+Not only can you admire the precious "dolls," but you can also tour the inside of the machiya, which are an integral part of daily life, stroll through the historic alleys of Murakami, and enjoy heartwarming interactions with the local residents.

-Event period: March 1st (Sat) to April 3rd (Thu), 2025 *Holidays vary depending on participating stores.
+Event period: March 1st (Sun) to April 3rd (Fri), 2026 *Holidays vary depending on participating stores

-Venue: Murakami City, Niigata Prefecture, former townspeople's town area *Mainly around JR Murakami Station and Murakami City Hall
+Venue: Murakami City, Niigata Prefecture, former townspeople area *Mainly around JR Murakami Station and Murakami City Hall

 Admission: Free